gabyx/dotfiles/README.md

 - `~/.config/goa-1.0`
 - `~/.config/evolution/sources`

-Skip two step 3 on a fresh system.
+Skip to step 3 on a fresh system.

-1. Check that there are not online accounts already setup:
+1. Check that there are no online accounts already setup:

    ```shell
    XDG_CURRENT_DESKTOP=GNOME gnome-control-center